ozluna/meet-eco/README.md

 I used code institute instarctions to create  CRUD on Python

-All the vector images are created on[freepik] (https://www.freepik.com/free-photos-vectors/people) Canva has used to create the logo [Canva](https://www.canva.com/)
+All the vector images are taken from [freepik](https://www.freepik.com/free-photos-vectors/people) Canva has used to create the logo [Canva](https://www.canva.com/)
 created event leaf icon is from Fontawsome [Fontawsome](https://fontawesome.com/)
 For responsiveness I used [Boostrap](https://getbootstrap.com/)